AMSTerUsers/AMSTer_Distribution/README.md

   2. msbas: source code for msbas 3D and 4D inversions.
 These are however not (yet) integrated within the MasTer Toolbox scripts
   3. MasTer Engine:
+    + new way to read S1 images in IW
     + half pixel offset bug in geoprojection removed
     + more parallelistaion are now possible
     + takes into account new CSK format